 A skilled DUI attorney can examine the facts of your case to determine any weaknesses in the prosecutor’s case.
 Breath tests can frequently give results that are too high, generally due to poor maintenance of the machines or because of outside factors like your diet.
 In some cases, police did not have probable cause to initiate the stop in the first place.
 In either of these cases, you may be in a stronger position to plea to a lesser offense or to even have the charges dropped entirely.

-If you’d like to have an attorney with years of experience handling DUI cases just like yours, contact us using the form on this site or by calling us at (310) 906-4831.
+If you’d like to have an attorney with years of experience handling DUI cases just like yours, contact us using the form on this site.
 One of our representatives can help you schedule your initial consultation with one of our skilled lawyers who can evaluate your case at no cost to you.